movementlabsxyz/TraderMoe/README.md

 **Disclaimer:** The original TraderMoe can be found here: https://github.com/AshAvalanche/TraderMoe.
 This repo is only intended for educational purposes.

-**Note:** Use the demo branch to engage with a more user-friendly deployment process.
+**Note:** Use the demo branch to engage with a more user-friendly deployment process if you are using your own wallet.

 # Trader Mo(v)e